Spanish Missions of California

 Although not trained as architects, the mission founders successfully combined the available raw materials, the building skill of the native Indians, and their Spanish heritage to create the twenty-one missions on the California coast.
 Their massive, low silhouettes demonstrate the limitations of adobe as a building material.
 This earthen brick, though strong, tended to be very heavy.
 The blocks could not be stacked too high, since they tended to topple.
 To prevent this and hold the weight of the tile roof, the walls had to be constructed up to five feet thick.
 Further, the use of adobe dictated that the missions had to be built with large awnings as the adobe walls dissolved in the rain.
 The areas exposed to the elements were plastered with lime stucco.

-Today, the missions stand as the single greatest influence in California architecture.
-Their influence runs from the university campus, to office buildings and millions of residential houses that share the “Spanish style” of stucco walls and tile roofs.
+Today, the Spanish missions stand as the single greatest influence in California architecture.
+Their influence runs from the university campus to office buildings and millions of residential houses that share the “Spanish style” of stucco walls and tile roofs.
 When grouped together, the missions represent a combination of necessary, simple, yet massive construction influenced by their Spanish heritage from a continent thousands of miles away.

 California Missions Heritage